Hungover (album)

 Hungover is the debut studio album by American country music singer Ella Langley.
-It was released through Sawgod/Columbia on August 2, 2024.
+It was released through Sawgod and Columbia Records on August 2, 2024.

 Content

 Langley co-wrote all of the album's 14 tracks, with Will Bundy producing the project.
 The title track, "Paint the Town Blue", "Nicotine", and "You Look Like You Love Me" were all issued ahead of the album's release as promotional singles.
 The latter, a duet with Riley Green, became Langley's first entry on the Billboard Hot 100, debuting at number 53, and was released as her debut single to country radio on August 5, 2024.

 Langley promoted the album with her first headlining tour, The Hungover Tour, beginning on August 15, 2024.

 A deluxe reissue of the album, titled Still Hungover, was released on November 1, 2024.
 "Weren't for the Wind" was released as the first single from the reissue and second overall, going for immediate airplay at country radio the first week of 2025.